 Isata Kanneh-Mason is an undergraduate at The Royal Academy of Music, studying piano with Hamish Milne, having been awarded the prestigious Sir Elton John Scholarship.
 She performed with Elton John in Los Angeles in 2013.
-Isata was in the Piano Category Final of The BBC Young Musician 2014, winning The Walter Todds Bursary for the
+Isata is returning to the Festival after her acclaimed performance here in 2015.

 The Space (until 6pm, no interval) £5/£3

 A delightful concert given by some of Festival Director David Nelson’s piano students, who will be performing pieces by Haydn, Beethoven, Gershwin, Mozart, Debussy, Tchaikovsky, Chopin, Brahms amongst others

 Leeds-based jazz pianist, composer and arranger whose performances draw from a wide range of other traditional and contemporary styles, including classical, blues and pop.